John Wall Holiday Invitational: Cary (NC) guard Donte Tatum’s 30-point outing earns him a pair of Yeezys

-RALEIGH, N.C. – Cary’s (Cary, N.C.)
-Donte Tatum had a little extra motivation headed into Friday’s matchup against University School (Davie, Fla.) at the John Wall Holiday Invitational.
+RALEIGH, N.C. – Donte Tatum of Cary (N.C.) had a little extra motivation headed into Friday’s matchup against University School (Davie, Fla.) at the John Wall Holiday Invitational.

-The 6-foot-1 point guard made a deal with his cousin Quandrae Dixon that if he dropped 30 points Dixon would get Tatum a pair of the Yeezys, Kanye West’s ultra-exclusive adidas sneaker which released last month.
+The 6-foot-1 point guard made a deal with his cousin Quandrae Dixon that if he dropped 30 points, Dixon would get Tatum a pair of the Yeezys, Kanye West’s ultra-exclusive adidas sneaker that released last month.

 “When he told me that, I knew I was gonna get those shoes,” said Tatum, who averages 20 points per game.
 “Coming into the game, I wanted to get the win first of course.”

-Tatum fell short on the win, falling to Sharks 71-69 in overtime, but he pumped in exactly 30 points to earn one heck of a consolation prize.
+Tatum fell short on the win, as Cary lost to the Sharks 71-69 in overtime, but he pumped in exactly 30 points to earn one heck of a consolation prize.

 Still, Tatum was clear that his fresh new kicks didn’t replace the win, they only offered much-needed comfort.